dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 * Mandate implicit bias training.
 * Require officers to de-escalate or exhaust alternatives before resorting to force.

-You don't need to resolve if police are biased to talk about these policies.
 Say you have evidence that banning chokeholds reduces the number of people killed by police without causing any increase in crime.
 A hardcore police supporter might agree to that policy if it's phrased as an *evidence-based policy tune-up* rather than a win for *Team Police Are Bad*.

 If we can resist the urge to talk about grander themes and stick to the effects of what we can *do*, we'd have a better chance of good policies.